 A: We recommend that you clean your Lowden Guitar using a clean cloth, made damp with very slightly soapy water.
 In general, we do not recommend using polishes however, if you would like to use one, please ensure that it is matte finish, non-silicone polish.

-A: Your Lowden Guitar comes with a limited warranty exclusive to the first owner that covers potential faults in manufacture and also the first setup of the guitar after purchase.
-Subsequent setups are not covered.
+A: Your Lowden Guitar comes with a limited warranty exclusive to the first owner that covers potential faults in manufacture.
 Pickup systems, accidental damage and general wear and tear are also not covered by the warranty.
 See the full terms and conditions here

 A: The setup of your Lowden guitar can be adjusted to compensate for low or high humidity.
 If your guitar is too dry or too humid, we recommend that you take the guitar to an Authorised Lowden Luthier who can then adjust the neck angle or saddle height to lower or raise the action.
 Please note that in order to adjust the saddles to raise the action height, new saddles will have to be made.
 Please do not place shims underneath the saddles.

 A: We recommend that you keep your Lowden Guitar inside its case when not being played.
 We would also recommend keeping a Planet Waves Humidipak inside the case to regulate the humidity.

 A: The truss rod can be accessed from the sound hole and is located behind the large transverse strut of the A-Frame, underneath the top where the fingerboard meets the top.